BrickSchema/docs/lifecycle/creation.md

 ### Software
 - [Brick Reconciliation API Server](https://github.com/BrickSchema/reconciliation-api): an implementation of the W3C reconciliation api for use with OpenRefine
 - [OpenRefine](https://openrefine.org/): locally-hosted web-based tool for manipulating mess ydata
+- [point-label-sharing](https://github.com/gtfierro/point-label-sharing): a Python package for extracting point labels from a BACnet network

 ### Tutorials
 - [Creating a Brick model with Brick Builder and OpenRefine](https://www.youtube.com/watch?v=LKcXMvrxXzE)